bentzirozen/cymulate-task/README.md

 # Web Scraping Application

 This project is a full-stack web scraping application built with a NestJS server and a React (Next.js) client.
-The application allows users to submit a URL for scraping, and it retrieves and displays extracted data such as domains and URLs from the specified website.
+The application allows users to submit a URL for scraping, retrieve and display extracted data, and manage user registration and login.

 ## Table of Contents